Death toll from Europe floods tops 150 as water recedes

-BERLIN (AP) — The death toll from disastrous flooding in western Europe rose above 150 on Saturday as rescue workers toiled to clear up the devastation and prevent further damage.
+BERLIN (AP) — The death toll from disastrous flooding in Western Europe rose above 150 on Saturday as rescue workers toiled to clear up the devastation revealed by receding water and prevent further damage.

 Police said that more than 90 people are now known to have died in western Germany's Ahrweiler county, one of the worst-hit areas, and more casualties are feared.
 On Friday, authorities gave a death toll of 63 for Rhineland-Palatinate state, where Ahrweiler is located.

 Another 43 people were confirmed dead in neighboring North Rhine-Westphalia state, Germany's most populous.
-Belgian broadcaster RTBF reported that the death toll in Belgium rose to 27 on Saturday.
+Belgium's national crisis center put the confirmed death toll in that country at 24 and said it expects the number to rise.

-By Saturday, waters were receding across much of the affected regions, but officials feared that more bodies might be found in cars and trucks that were swept away.
+By Saturday, waters were receding across much of the affected regions, laying bare the extent of the damage.

 Many areas were still without electricity and telephone service — something that, along with multiple counting in some cases, appeared to have accounted in part for large numbers of missing people that authorities gave immediately after the floods hit on Wednesday and Thursday.